EBZebra/docs/edge/source/guide/printingGuide.md

 			}
 		});

 Use the `search.Printers` method and the connecionType as `CONNECTION_TYPE_USB` parameter to search for printer(s) connected to the mobile device via USB. **This parameter is new in EB 1.3.**
 <br>

 ####USB Compatibility Alerts

 * **A USB On-the-Go (OTG) cable or adapter permits a mobile device to act as 'host' to client peripherals** such as flash drives, keyboards and printers.

-* **Some [Zebra TC7X single/dual slot cradles](https://www.zebra.com/us/en/products/accessories/mobile-computer/cradles/sharecradle-system.html) present a USB micro "AB" receptacle** that allows the TC7X to act as host or client depending on the cable.
+* **Some [Zebra TC7X single/dual slot cradles](https://www.zebra.com/us/en/products/accessories/mobile-computer/cradles/sharecradle-system.html) present a USB micro "AB" receptacle** that allows the TC7X to act as host or client, depending on the cable.

 * **The Zebra OTG implementation lacks Session Request Protocol (SRP) and Host Negotiation Protocol (HNP)**, portions of the spec that allow connected devices to control power consumption and switch dynamically between host and client modes.

-* **Printing via USB from a cradled device is possible by inserting an OTG micro A connector to the cradle** and connecting the USB-B (or mini-B) end to the printer.
+* **Printing via USB from a cradled device is possible by inserting an OTG Micro Type A connector to the cradle** and connecting the USB-B (or Mini-B) end to the printer.

 * **OTG supports direct USB connections only**; the use of USB hubs is not supported by the OTG spec.
 <br>